Last updated: October 20, 2023

 - File (PKCS#12) - Certificates in this format must have a .p12 file extension.
 Select the location of the certificate file and the password for the certificate.

 - Hardware token or smartcard (PKCS#11) - Select the location of the PKCS#11 library file for your device from the menu.
 On Windows, Burp can automatically search common locations to find the library files that you have installed.
 You will also need to enter your PIN code and select the certificate from the available options.
+If you want to test applications that don't directly trust your intermediate certificate authority, you can also add an intermediate certificate.

 You can also edit or reorder the list of rules if required.